Is India Safe for Women? (written by a solo female traveller)

 India is not for everyone.

 Some people really dig the India experience, the colour the chaos, and the hospitality of the people – India sure puts on a show!
-I personally love it, I have been 6 times already and don't plan on stopping.
+For me personally, India is the most compelling country in the world.

 If you want to go on a frenetic adventure like no other, India will provide.
 I have written everything you need to know to plan a trip to India in my article: A pre-departure checklist for travelling India.